 Plantains (Musa paradisiaca) are related to banana.
 They look quite similar and are, in fact, morphologically similar, but while bananas are grown for their sugary fruit, growing plantains are cultivated for their firmer, starchy fruit.
 Both are members of the Musa genus and are technically large herbs and their fruit is classified as berries.

-Plantains and their cultivated ancestors originated in the Malaysian peninsula, New Guinea and Southeast Asia and can attain heights of from 7-30 feet (2-9 m.).
+Plantains and their cultivated ancestors originated in the Malaysian peninsula, New Guinea, and southeast Asia and can attain heights of 7 to 30 feet (2-9 m.).
 Plantains are a hybrid of two species of banana, Musa acuminata and Musa balbisiana.
 Unlike bananas though, which are eaten fresh, plantains are almost always cooked.

-Plantains are grown from a super long 12-15 foot (3.5-5 m.) underground rhizome.
-The resulting plant has giant leaves (up to 9 feet (3 m.) long and 2 feet (0.5 m.) across!) wrapping around a central trunk or pseudostem.
-Flowering takes 10-15 months of mild temperatures and yet another 4-8 months to fruit.
+Plantains are grown from a super long 12 to 15 foot (4-5 m.) underground rhizome.
+The resulting plant has giant leaves, up to 9 feet (3 m.) long and 2 feet (61 cm.) across, wrapping around a central trunk or pseudostem.
+Flowering takes 10 to 15 months of mild temperatures and yet another four to eight months to fruit.

 Flowers are produced from the pseudostem and develop into a cluster of hanging fruit.
 In commercial growing plantain plantations, once the fruit is harvested, the plant is cut down soon to be replaced by pups that sprout up from the mother plant.

 Plantains are grown just like bananas, which if you live in USDA zones 8 through 11, you can grow too.
 I’m still jealous.
 Initial plantain plant care requires well-draining soil, regular watering, and protection from wind or frost.